Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-us.md

 > [!primary]
 >
->Public VCF as-a-Service on OVHcloud is currently in Alpha phase.
+>Public VCF as-a-Service is currently in Alpha phase.
 This guide can evolve and be updated in the future as our teams continue to develop this product.
 >

 ## Objective

-**The guide details the fundamental principles and notions of networking within Public VCF as-a-Service on OVHcloud.**
+**The guide details the fundamental principles and notions of networking within Public VCF as-a-Service.**

 ## Requirements